Does Alcohol Really Cause Dehydration?

 What’s the first piece of advice you heard when you started drinking alcohol?
 For many of us, it was the recommendation to drink water, based on the underlying belief that alcohol causes dehydration (we talk about other alcohol-related myths in this blog post, too).

 The belief that alcohol causes dehydration is such an ingrained, unquestioned idea: a default assumption we absorb while growing up.
-But is it actually true?
+But is it actually true, does alcohol dehydrate you?

 Turns out, the answer is an unequivocal no.